clearcare/retemplate/README.md

 * **chmod**: *After rendering the template, this is the octal-format permission for the file.*
 * **onchange**: *If the rendered file differs from what was there before, this is a command that will be executed.
 This should be used for reloading services after their config files have changed.*
 * **frequency**: *The number of seconds to wait between template renders.*
+* **random_offset_max**: *When present, this causes the rendering process to wait an additional amount of time - up to this number of seconds - before it gets underway.
+This is designed to prevent the alignment of jobs such that they all make API calls or disk access requests simultaneously.
+If not set, there is no additional time offset.*

 ## Writing Templates
 The template rendering process is a three-stage one:

 1. The template is pre-processed for template variable assignments.
-These are first looked up, and then references to the variables are substituted before stage two.
+These are first looked up, and then references to the variables are substituted.
+This happens per-line, in a scan-ahead manner, so that variables defined at the top of a file can be used as part of an rtpl:// URI later in the file (see example below).
 2. The template is processed to do non-variable lookups of values.
 These references are then substituted.
 3. The template is run through the Jinja2 rendering process.